 CODING CATEGORIES CONTRIBUTIONS AND STRATEGIES WHAT DO WE HEAR?
 CH - Challenge Questioning, doubting, querying, disagreeing with or challenging an idea Stating full or partial disagreement Doubting an idea / putting an idea into question Challenging an idea Rejecting an idea Indicating that two or more ideas that have been expressed are in disagreement Possible Key Words to look for: 'I disagree', 'No', 'But', 'Are you sure?' 'different idea' Examples: I'm not sure it will float actually I don't think that's right, I think or I have a different idea' Are you sure these angles are the same?
-But then that wouldn't happen if That's partially true, but not when I don't agree with that at all, because It's not Victorian London though I wonder if it might instead be R - Make reasoning explicit Explain, justify and/or use possibility thinking relating to own or another's ideas explain, justify, draw on evidence, make analogies, make distinctions predict, hypothesise speculate, explore different possibilities Possible Key Words to look for: 'I think', 'because', 'so', 'therefore', 'thus,' 'in order to', 'ifthen', 'notunless', 'it's like', 'imagine if', 'would', 'could' or 'might' Examples: I think the wood will float but not the metal The ice caps melting by 10% supports the global warming theory.
+But then that wouldn't happen if That's partially true, but not when I don't agree with that at all, because It's not Victorian London though I wonder if it might instead be R - Make reasoning explicit Explain, justify and/or use possibility thinking relating to own or another's ideas Possible Key Words to look for: 'I think', 'because', 'so', 'therefore', 'thus,' 'in order to', 'ifthen', 'notunless', 'it's like', 'imagine if', 'would', 'could' or 'might' Examples: I think the wood will float but not the metal The ice caps melting by 10% supports the global warming theory.
 If children don't have to go to school, they wouldn't learn maths properly If I chose the first alternative, I would be safer, but if I choose the second one, I could eventually have greater gains I think the author might be referring to feelings when he writes about water

 CODING CATEGORIES CONTRIBUTIONS AND STRATEGIES WHAT DO WE HEAR?
-IR - Invite reasoning Invite explaining, justifying, and / or using possibility thinking relating to their own or another's ideas Possible Key Words to look for: 'Why?', 'How?, 'Do you think?', 'explain further' Examples: How did you arrive at that solution / conclusion / evaluation?
-I don't understand; can you explain further?
+IR - Invite reasoning Invite explaining, justifying, and / o using possibility thinking relating to their own or another's ideas Possible Key Words to look for: 'Why?', 'How?, 'Do you think?', 'explain further' Examples: How did you arrive at that solution / conclusion / evaluation?
+I don't quite understand.
+Can you explain further?
 Group X / Classmate Y said that it is because of what do you think about their explanation?
 What would / could / might happen if?
 Which objects do you think might float?
-Why do you think that was? (in relation to a statement / observation) Why do you think that would be? (in relation to a statement/observation) Why do you think he said that?
-How do you know that?
+Why do you think that was? (in relation to a statement / observation) Why do you know that?
 CA - Coordination of ideas and agreement Evaluate, contrast or synthesise ideas, weave arguments together, express agreement and consensus, or invite others to do this come to a consensus view evaluate at least two different ideas by comparing / contrasting / critiquing them judge the value of an idea / artefact confirm agreement/consensus propose to resolve differences and/or agree a solution synthesise, generalise invite consensus, evaluation, summary Possible Key Words to look for: 'I agree', 'to sum up', 'So, we all think that', 'summarise', 'similar and different' Examples: So we agree with Jason because Elaine' evidence was more convincing but we should also take Tim's point into account I think all we agree that a suspension bridge would work best.
 I agree with Maria and not with Andy because the pebble is too heavy to float We agree that these ideas can't be reconciled I see what you mean, Option C is probably right, not B They are both saying the same thing because